azar47/azure-network-protocols/README.md

    - No packets appearing in Wireshark when rules denied the traffic
    - Traffic working again after reenabling the rule

-The project demonstrates how NSGs filter traffic and how to inspect packets in real time using Wireshark.
+This project helped me understand how firewalls and packet inspection work in cloud environments.